 In 1980, OWI Incorporated, was looking for a way to expand its consumer product lines and bring its extensive technology background to the educational community.
 RobotiKits™ and OWIKits® were developed to affordably introduce students to robotics technology.

-The kits are available in five difficultly levels--ranging from beginners with no experience up to advanced circuit board soldering and mechanical assembly-- challenging builders from grade school to adult.
+With OWI robotics, the user is able construct and operate various kits that range from beginners with no experience up to advanced mechanical assembly skill levels.
+With the Robotic Arm Edge, mechanical engineering, electrical engineering, and computer science knowledge can be obtained.
+These kits are popular in classroom STEM (Science, Technology, Engineering, and Mathematics) as fun and challenging tools for teaching.
 In conjunction with educators, OWI Inc. has developed a fully structured teaching curriculum with modules tailored to the kit’s unique electronic and mechanical features.